StrangeBeeCorp/docs/docs/includes/manual-download-installation-thehive.md

             b.
 Compare the output hash with the official SHA256 value listed in the .sha256 file.

             c.
 If both hashes match exactly, the file integrity is verified.
-If not, the file may be corrupted or tampered with—don't proceed with installation and send an e-mail to security@strangebee.com.
+If not, the file may be corrupted or tampered with—don't proceed with installation, and contact the [StrangeBee Security Team](mailto:security@strangebee.com).

           * Verify the GPG signature using the public key.